 The process of pinning a user is dependent on your operating system.
 Please see this guide to pinning for more details.

 Check out Zoom’s short video on how to join a Zoom meeting and how to configure audio and visual settings.

 Please check Sched for the time and link for conference sessions.
 Zoom will be used for workshops, talk story sessions, and paper Q & A sessions.
 (For more information on poster sessions, refer to our Discord Guidelines for Presenters.)

 If you would like other facilitators to control your screen, or would like to request to control someone else’s screen, please see this guide from Zoom.
 Note that if you have a mac, you will need to give Zoom access in the accessibility tab before following these steps.

 Zoom Meetings for Workshops and Talk Story Sessions

 Zoom meetings are best for sessions with lots of interactive activities.
-This is why all Talk Story sessions will be Zoom meetings.
+This is why all Workshop and Talk Story sessions will be Zoom meetings.
 Participants can share their video and audio, and can use screen sharing if given permission.

 During the session, the host can block audience video, audio, and screen share to avoid interruptions.
 During activity sessions, participants can have video, audio, or screen share abilities depending on the your preferences, communicated to the host beforehand.
 In order to minimize noise and disruptions, we recommend that whole group activities remain text-based (via chat and polls), and that video and audio interaction be reserved for breakout room work.

 An ICLDC volunteer will be present to monitor the chat and polls for you as well as minimize disruptions from the participants.
-An organizing committee member will be present to host the webinar and provide support.
+An organizing committee member will be present to host the meeting and provide support.

 For more information on polls and breakout rooms for Zoom, see below.